tconbeer/sqlfmt/README.md

 However, there are other use cases where sqlfmt is very much alpha:

-1. Formatting some less widely used dialects, like SQLServer.
+1. Formatting some dialects that deviate from ANSI or Postgres, like T-SQL (SQLServer).

 1. Formatting other DDL (create table, insert, etc.) (sqlfmt attempts to be no-op on these statements as much as possible).